DoctorMcKay/node-steam-user/README.md

 	- `result` - A value from `Steam.EResult`. `Steam.EResult.OK` if the mail was sent successfully.

 Requests Steam to send you a validation email to your registered email address.

+### enableTwoFactor(callback)
+- `callback` - Required.
+Called when the activation email has been sent.
+	- `status` - A value from `EResult`
+	- `secret` - A `Buffer` containing your shared secret
+	- `revocationCode` - A `string` containing the code you'll need to disable two-factor authentication if you lose your secret

+**v1.9.0 or later is required to use this method**

+Starts the process to turn on TOTP for your account.
+You'll be sent an email with an activation code that you'll need to provide to `finalizeTwoFactor`.

+### finalizeTwoFactor(secret, activationCode, callback)
+- `secret` - A `Buffer` containing your shared secret
+- `activationCode` - A `string` containing the activation code you got in your email
+- `callback` - Required.
+	- `err` - An `Error` object on failure, or `null` on success

+**v1.9.0 or later is required to use this method**

+Finishes the process of enabling TOTP two-factor authentication for your account.
+You can use `SteamUser.generateAuthCode` in the future when logging on to get a code.

+**If TOTP two-factor authentication is enabled, a code will be required *on every login* unless a `loginKey` is used.**

 ### gamesPlayed(apps)
 `apps` - An array, object, string, or number (see below)